godot-dimensions/g4mf/specification/specification.md

 ## Meshes

 G4MF stores the visible geometry of objects inside of meshes.
-Each mesh is made of multiple surfaces, each of which may have a separate material.
-Mesh surfaces have vertices, and may contain edge indices, cell indices, and more, each of which points to an accessor that encodes the data.
+Each mesh is made of vertices and multiple surfaces, each of which may have a separate material.
+Mesh surfaces reference the shared mesh vertices, and may contain edge indices, cell indices, and more, each of which points to an accessor that encodes the data.

 For convenience, the details of how meshes work are described in a separate file: [G4MF Mesh](parts/mesh/mesh.md).